tacitknowledge/simulator/README.md

 invoice;
 ```

-Here used language is javascript.
+Here is used JavaScriptlanguage.
 This script will be executed always and this script just will output "invoice" variable.

 #Simulator Transports